9 Common Causes of Lower Back Pain-Reason For Your Suffering

 Young people – under the age of 18 – are prone to accidental or exercise related injury.
 Those may be results of skateboard and bike jumps where they land in the wrong way; from football and soccer accidents or from lifting weights before their bone mass and muscle development has reached the correct stage.

-Causes of Pain in the Low Back That Are Rare and Serious
+Common Causes For Lower Back Pain That Are Rare and Serious

 - Tumors: Tumors in the spine are rare and could be either malignant or benign in nature.
 Generally, this type of lower back pain gradually increases and seems to spread from pain to numbness in specific areas, lack of sensitivity to heat and cold and often falls from difficulty in walking.
 Tumors are not associated with injuries, stress or physical activity that can cause the pain.
 Only medical specialists can determine if the cause of pain is due to a tumor.